Heizmann/StudentProjects/README.md

 ### Topic T18: BTOR2 translation
 The group of Prof. Armin Biere develops great tools for hardware verification.
 We do software verification.
 Idea encode a computer program as an electronic circuit and apply Armin's tools.
 In this project we want to translate our control-flow graphs into Armin's BTOR2 format.

+### Topic T19: Overapproximation analysis for traces
+We often overapproximate complicated program statments.
+E.g., writing large string literals.
+If the verification returns a counterexamaple with an overapproximated statement, we return *unknown* instead of *unsafe*.
+However, in many cases the the counterexample candidate is indeed a real counterexample.
+In this project we develop a data-flow based analysis that tries to find out if overapproximated statements have an effect on feasibility of the error trace.

 -----